Editors integration¶

 Vim and Neovim 0.4¶

-, run :CocConfig
+With coc.nvim, run :CocConfig and

 add the following in the settings file: